 We don’t link our reviews to catalogs or use affiliate link programs.

 NEW YORK TIMES FREELANCER’S AGREEMENT

 Any activity must pass the New York Times freelancers guidelines.
 We use these guidelines to keep out of potentially sticky situations.

 I am a volunteer (non-paid) library board trustee and founder of the Mediatech Foundation, a not-for-profit 501 (c) 3 organization located in our library.
 Work for Mediatech is unpaid.

 EDITORIAL COPIES & APP CODES POLICIES SHOULD BE IN PLACE

-We receive, on average, three new releases per day, either as download codes or as review copies.
+We receive, on average, five new releases per day, either as download codes or as review copies.
 When we are done with the review, the copies are archived and donated to the Mediatech Foundation, a free, public, not-for-profit technology center.
 CTR staff does not sell or profit from review copies.
 Toys, including potentially expensive robots or programming kits, are given away or donated to Mediatech Foundation.
-Expensive items (over $100 in value), such computers or projectors, are returned or donated.
+Expensive items (over $100 in value), such computers, tablets or projectors, are returned or donated.
 Under no circumstances are these items used for gifts or for non-editorial work.

 PROMOTIONAL ITEMS, AKA “SWAG”

 It is common practice for new games to come with small promotional items that might include tote bags, hats, t-shirts, chocolates, nerf guns, posters, cooking hats, or stuffed gorillas.
 These items are removed by the review coordinator, and are never seen by the reviewer.
 Any food items, such as candy or chocolates, are put in a jar by the front door, and eaten by the UPS person or by an editor working late on a deadline.
 Most items are given away to the Game Testers each week.

 Our employees do not own stock or serve on advisory boards in/for any company whose products might be reviewed.